bhamrick/precision_system/README.md

 ## Lebensohl

-### After a 2-level overcall of our 1NT opening
+### After a direct 2-level overcall of our 1NT opening

-If the opponents overcall 2♦️, 2♥️, or 2♠️ over our 1NT opening (systems are on over 2♣️), regardless of which range, 2NT by responder is a relay to 3♣️ to show a hand that is interested in competing to 3 level, but not interested in investigating game (except in the case where responder continues by cue bidding the opponent's suit).
+If the opponents overcall 2♦️, 2♥️, or 2♠️ directly over our 1NT opening (systems are on over 2♣️), regardless of which range, 2NT by responder is a relay to 3♣️ to show a hand that is interested in competing to 3 level, but not interested in investigating game (except in the case where responder continues by cue bidding the opponent's suit).
 After the 3♣️ relay, responder either passes or bids their suit naturally.

-For suits above the overcalled suit, introducing the suit at two level is nonforcing, Lebensohl can be used to show an invitational hand, and jumping to three level shows a game force.
+For suits above the overcalled suit, introducing the suit at two level is nonforcing.
+Lebensohl can be used to show an invitational hand.
+Jumping to three level shows a game force.

 Cue bidding the opponent's suit is instead stayman, either showing a stopper in the overcalled suit or not depending on whether the 2NT relay is used.
 The direct cue bid denies a stopper ("fast denies"), while the relay and then cue bidding shows a stopper ("slow shows").

+Over a balancing overcall, responer has already passed presumably denying game interest, and so Lebensohl does not apply.

 Example situation: 1NT-(2♥️)-?
 * 2♠️ Natural and nonforcing